SC-SGS/PLSSVM/README.md

 Additional dependencies for the OpenCL backend:
 - OpenCL runtime and header files

+Additional dependencies for the SYCL backend:
+- the code must be compiled with a SYCL capable compiler; currently tested are [DPC++](https://github.com/intel/llvm) and [hipSYCL](https://github.com/illuhad/hipSYCL)

 Additional dependencies if `PLSSVM_ENABLE_TESTING` and `PLSSVM_GENERATE_TEST_FILE` are both set to `ON`:
 - [Python3](https://www.python.org/) with the [`argparse`](https://docs.python.org/3/library/argparse.html) and [`sklearn`](https://scikit-learn.org/stable/) modules